-The specific costs of tuition, fees, room and board are published for each academic year on the College's web site (www.acc.edu) and in a supplement which is available from the Business Office.
-Tuition and fees are listed separately for the College's traditional program and for the adult and professional studies program.
+The specific costs of tuition, fees, room and board are published for each academic year on the College's website (www.acc.edu) and in a supplement which is available from the Business Office.
+Tuition and fees are listed separately for the College's traditional program and for the Adult & Professional Studies program.